VW wins ruling in U.S. bondholder litigation over emissions cheating

 VW's lawyer Robert Giuffra, vice chair at Sullivan & Cromwell, welcomed the decision, saying the plaintiff was trying to make Affiliated Ute "an open-ended presumption that would apply in every case."

-The plaintiff's lawyer, Ian Berg of Abraham Fruchter & Twersky, said there were "adequate grounds" to challenge the decision, which he said overly burdened securities fraud plaintiffs.
+Mitchell Twersky, a lawyer at Abraham Fruchter & Twersky representing the plaintiff, said there were "adequate grounds" to challenge the decision, which he said overly burdened securities fraud plaintiffs.

 VW admitted in 2015 to having secretly used illegal software to evade emissions rules over six years.